Maxime48/Kermini-Backdoor-Gmod/README.md

 open install folder and change Database settings in register.php /captcha keys in index.html and register.php

-open phpMyAdmin and execute Kermini-s-q-l.sql
+open phpMyAdmin and execute KerminiSQL.sql

 open www.[DOMAIN].com/install and create an account |Delete this folder after this step